moode-player/docs/setup_guide.md

 # 1. Introduction

 Moode audio player is a Free Open Source Software (FOSS) music streamer for the wonderful Raspberry Pi family of Single Board Computers (SBC).
 To access the player enter http:// moode, moode.local or ip_address in a Web Browser.
-If you are using a Smartphone use the "Save to Home Screen" option on IOS or Android to create a Moode App.
+If you are using a Smartphone use the "Save to Home Screen" option on IOS or Android to create a moOde App.

 [Quick help](https://github.com/moode-player/docs/blob/main/Quickhelp.pdf)  contains instructions for navigating Moode and using its features including Multiroom audio.
 Quick help is located on the "m" menu in the player.

 # 2. Creating the boot SD Card

 Before you can access Moode a pre-built image must be written to a micro SD Card using the official Raspberry Pi Imager.
 Download links for the Imager and Moode pre-built images are available on the Downloads page at [moodeaudio.org](https://moodeaudio.org) Pre-built images can also be conveniently selected directly in the Media Player OS section of the Imager.

 Refer to the included [Tutorial](#4-imager-tutorial) for step by step instructions.

 Note: For improved security pre-built images do not contain a default logon userid, WiFi SSID or Hotspot password and Secure Shell (SSH) access is disabled by default.
 These are setup using the Imager.

 # 3. After Startup

-After Moode starts up and you access it in your Web Browser you can configure your audio device, add music files to the Library and make use of features that enhance the usability and function of Moode.
+After Moode starts up and you access it in your Web Browser you can configure your audio device, add music files to create your Library and make use of all the advanced Audiophile-grade features to enhance your listening experience.

 ## 3.1.
 Audio Device